davtango/ARC4-Decryption-System/README.md

 # Multi-Core ARC4 Decryption System

 ## Briefing
-This is a public display repository for the DE1-SoC FPGA-based ARC4 decryption system designed by David Tang and Hemat Wander for the 2025W2 CPEN 311 section.
-The multi-core functionality was implemented by David Tang as part of the course's bonus competition at the end of the term.
-All modules were written in SystemVerilog with the exception of the instantiated RAM IP modules from Quartus.
+Multi-core ARC4 brute-force decryption system implemented in SystemVerilog on a Cyclone V FPGA.
+Designed by David Tang, with testbench contributions up to dual-core functionality by Hemat Wander during the CPEN 311 2025W2 session.

+## Key Results
+- 81 parallel cracking cores
+- ~1.87 million keys/sec throughput
+- 35–39× speedup over baseline dual core implementation
+- 92% FPGA utilization (Cyclone V)

 ## ARC4 Background

 [ARC4](https://en.wikipedia.org/wiki/RC4) is a symmetric stream cipher historically used as part of some encryption protocols for wireless data.
 ARC4 generates a pseudo-random byte stream using a given key that is then XOR'd with the plaintext to provide a ciphertext message.
 The XOR operation is symmetrical, so both the encryption and decryption processes are the same.
-This decryption system implements a "brute-force attack" where it sifts through all the keys within the given key space until a successful decryption is completed.
+This decryption system implements a brute-force attack where it sifts through all the keys within a 3-byte keyspace until a successful decryption is completed.

 ## Implementation

-The ARC4 Decyption System was designed sequentially following the pseudo-algorithm on the Wikipedia page (which has been converted to C here).
+The ARC4 Decryption System was designed sequentially following the pseudo-algorithm on the Wikipedia page (which has been converted to C here).
 There are three main modules: init.sv, ksa.sv, and prga.sv involved with implementing the ARC4 algorithm, which are then driven sequentially by arc4.sv to decrypt a certain message given a known key. crack.sv implements an additional FSM to cycle through keys, repeatedly running arc4.sv and checking the plaintext result until a fully human read-able string in ASCII is detected. multicrack.sv is involved with the instantiations of multiple crack cores. competition.sv is the top-level module for the decryption system.

 Each module follows a ready-enable microprotocol, where a 'ready' signal is used for each module to denote when it is ready to be enabled.
 Each module and a diagram for its FSM is explained below: